 I highly recommend using the custom thumbnails feature when uploading your video.
 This can help you get more views, even if you’re not the highest ranked video in the search.

 Respond To Comments

 Being social is a good tip for a few reasons.
-First off having videos with likes and comments can really help your videos rank well.
-Why would anyone leave a comment on your video if they scroll down and see unanswered questions and comments.
+First off having videos with likes and comments can help your videos rank well.
+Why would anyone leave a comment on your video if they scroll down and see unanswered questions and comments?

-Responding to comments is great way to engage with viewers, shows people you actually care, and encourages others to leave comments.
+Responding to comments is a great way to engage with viewers, shows people you care and encourages others to leave comments.